SmartBear/swaggerhub-cli/README.md

 The solution is to use the [`NODE_EXTRA_CA_CERTS`](https://nodejs.org/api/cli.html#cli_node_extra_ca_certs_file) environment variable to specify custom trusted certificates for Node.js.

-Start by creating a .pem file containing your CA root and intermediate certificates in the PEM format.
-Certificates can be listed in any order.
-A self-signed certificate is its own CA, in this case include just the certificate itself.
+Start by creating a .pem file containing your custom trusted certificates in the PEM format.
+* If the certificate is _self-signed_ (so that it is its own CA), include the certificate itself.
+* If the certificate is _signed by a private CA_, include the CA root and any intermediate certificates, in any order.
 Blank lines are allowed, but optional, between individual certificates.

 ```
 -----BEGIN CERTIFICATE-----